"...an absorbing and irresistible documentary....

 Tommy Ellis Studios, Narration Recording

-the original sound track for Shalom Ireland was created by the following talented musicians:
+The original sound track for Shalom Ireland was created by

 With accompaniment by: